 What are the types of paramotors?

-Paramotors are characterised by the engine displacement/power (80–250cc), materials used for the frame (stainless steel, aluminium, titanium, carbon fibre), mode of switching on (manual or electric), place of attachment of the paraglider (high/low or moving/fixed horns), diameter of the propeller (115–130cm), whether it has a clutch (whether the propeller rotates in idle mode or stands still in idle mode) etc. One can go into further detail on and on.
+Paramotors are characterised by the engine displacement/power (80 – 250 cc), materials used for the frame (stainless steel, aluminium, titanium, carbon fibre), mode of engine start (manual or electric), place of attachment of the paraglider (high/low or moving/fixed horns), diameter of the propeller (115 – 130 cm), whether it has a clutch (whether the propeller rotates in idle mode or stands still in idle mode) etc. One can go into further detail on and on.

 99 per cent of paramotors are internal combustion 2-stroke engines.
-There are electric paramotors too; these are quieter and do not need to be warmed up or started.
+There are electric paramotors too; these are quieter and do not need to be warmed up before flight.
 These engines are always ready to work, however they only operate for 30–40 minutes and cost twice as much.
 Due to the short life of the battery and high costs pilots generally opt for an internal combustion engine.

 How does a powered paraglider take off?

 Before a take-off the pilot prepares and inspects all of his equipment.
 The motor is warmed up.
-The paraglider is spread out neatly windward, and the pilot starts moving (running) windward with the motor on his back and switched on, then he lifts the paraglider up in the air.
-Once the paraglider has been lifted up, the pilot increases the rotation and rises up the air.
-During the take-off the weight of the paramotor lies down on the shoulders of the pilot; during the flight the weight is carried by the paraglider.
+The paraglider is spread out neatly windward and the pilot starts moving (running) windward with the motor started on his back, then he rises the paraglider up in the air.
+Once the paraglider has been lifted up, the pilot increases the power and lifts up in the air.
+During the take-off the weight of the paramotor lies on the shoulders of the pilot; in flight the weight is carried by the paraglider.

 Do I need a special wing to fly a paramotor?

-No special powered paraglider wing is necessary to start flying a paramotor or to fly it on a hobby level.
-One universal paraglider is sufficient for a free and powered flight.
+Special powered paraglider wing is not necessary to start flying a paramotor or to fly it on a hobby level.
+One universal paraglider is sufficient for a free flight and powered flight.
 However, if you want to make sporty flights or participate in a competition, pilots opt for Reflex profile paragliders made specifically for powered flights.

 How does a powered flight differ from the free flight?

 The free flight resembles a bird’s flight; you can enjoy the silence and be in harmony with the nature during the flight.
 Birds will accept you as one of their own.
-The only sounds you will hear as a pilot is the wind, beeps of the altitude meter, and thoughts of your own, which are often the loudest.
-Flight duration depends on current weather conditions and pilot’s skills.
-Besides, using a motor one can be more independent of air flows, winches, take-off hills, and favourable weather conditions.
+The only sounds you will hear as a pilot is the wind, beeps of the altimeter and your own thoughts, which are often the loudest.
+Flight duration depends on current weather conditions and pilot’s skill.
+Using paramotor one can be more independent of air flows, winches, take-off hills, and favourable weather conditions.
 A flight then lasts as long as there is fuel, or until the pilot decides to land, and one can vary the height and direction of the flight freely.
 One only has to sacrifice the silence because the motor is quite loud.

 For how long can one fly with a powered paraglider?

 The flight duration depends on several factors.
-The decisive factor is the quantity of fuel that the fuel tank can hold.
-Knowing that on average an engine consumes 3–4 litres an hour, one can tell the duration of a flight.
+The decisive factor is the quantity of fuel the fuel tank can hold.
+Knowing that on average an engine consumes 3 – 4 litres an hour, one can tell the duration of a flight.
 The capacity of a fuel tank varies from 8 to 20 litres.

-On average the fuel is sufficient to fly for some 2–4 hours.
-The fuel consumption depends on the engine displacement, air conditions, style of flying, gross weight, wing load capacity and so on.
+On average the fuel is sufficient to fly for some 2 – 4 hours.
+The fuel consumption depends on the engine displacement, air condition, style of flying, gross weight, wing loading and so on.

-In most cases the flight duration is determined by the pilot because he decides on landing when he needs to.
+In most cases the flight duration is determined by the pilot because he decides when to land.